Homerton College Library occupies all three floors of the north wing of Mary Allan Building.

 You are welcome to bring your own computer into the Library.
-In common with many other universities (most Cambridge University sites, and universities elsewhere in the UK and the world), the library offers the Eduroam wi-fi service for internet access and connecting to your Desktop Services account for printing etc.
+The library offers the Eduroam wi-fi service for internet access and connecting to your Desktop Services account for printing etc.

 Create an Eduroam account, free of charge, by accessing the ‘Eduroam Setup’ option in the list of wifi services and following the instructions.

-To print from your own computer to a Desktop Services printer you need to install the PaperCut application.
+To print from your own computer to a Desktop Services printer you need to install the Mobility Print application.

 We have one Apple Mac MCS workstation which is on the ground floor.

-Printer (1): An HP Color LaserJet A4 printer in the library connected to Desktop Services.
-You can print from your own computer and the MCS workstations.
+There is an HP Color LaserJet A4 printer in the library connected to Desktop Services.
+You can print from your own computer and the MCS PCs.
 Print credits must be purchased to enable use of the printer.
-Refer to http://www.cam.ac.uk/cs/desktop-services/ for an introduction to the University Desktop Services and all aspects of printing.
-Print credit instructions are at http://www.cam.ac.uk/cs/desktop-services/ds-print/.
+Refer to the Desktop Services website for an introduction to the University Desktop Services and all aspects of printing.
+Print credit instructions are also on the Desktop Services site.

-Scanners (2): There are two Epson V500 scanners on the ground floor, one connected to a PC workstation and one to the Apple Mac workstation.
-The scanners should be used only with the workstations they are connected to, they will not operate with another workstation.
+There are two Epson V500 scanners on the ground floor, one connected to a PC workstation and one to the Apple Mac workstation.
 Please allow users needing to scan priority on these machines—especially the PC workstation of which there are many more in the library.
 Special attachments are available for scanning photographic negatives and slides (ask Library staff for these).
-Scanning is free of charge.
+Scanning is free of charge and is also possible on the photocopier.

-Book drop boxes (2): just outside the main entrance to the Library, and next to the self service machine.
+Just outside the main entrance to the Library, and next to the self service machine, are our book drop boxes.
 Return all items into these boxes (some very large items will not fit through the letterbox-style opening and these should be handed in to library staff or, if that is not possible, left on the enquiry desk with an appropriate note).
 Please return Homerton College Library items only to the drop boxes: we do not take back books from any other library.